-Driving in Spain can be dangerous due to traffic congestion in urban areas, aggressive driving practices and excessive speed.
+Driving can be dangerous due to traffic congestion in urban areas, aggressive driving practices and excessive speed.

-By law, all vehicles must be equipped with two red warning triangles and a reflective jacket, which are to be used if there is an accident or breakdown.
+Ensure your vehicle is equipped with two red warning triangles and a reflective jacket, for use in an accident or breakdown.
 If your vehicle doesn't have these items, you can be fined.
-If you rent a vehicle, make sure you get safety equipment and check with the rental company about other traffic regulations.
+If you rent a vehicle get safety equipment.
+Ask the rental company about local traffic rules.

 Road safety and driving.

 Temporary restrictions sometimes apply to car use in Madrid on days when air pollution levels are high.
-When in force, only cars with a number plate ending in an even number are allowed to circulate on even dates, and cars with number plates ending in an odd number on odd dates.
-Restrictions apply within the city boundaries (within the M30 inner ring road) between 6:30am and 9pm.
+Only cars with a number plate ending in an even number are allowed to be used on even dates, and cars with number plates ending in an odd number on odd dates.
+This applies within the city boundaries (the M30 inner ring road) between 6:30am and 9pm.

 More information: 'Línea Madrid' citizen information and support line (in English) on 010 (from Madrid) or +34 915 298 210 (from outside Madrid).